 - Clients will still be able to access emergency food pantry supplies Tuesday through Saturday, and volunteers will continue to sort donations and create food boxes.

-To learn more about the extent of homelessness in Maine and in America, facts about people who experience homelessness, and resources for people experiencing homelessness, check out the links below:
+To learn more about the extent of homelessness in Maine and in America, facts about people who are unhoused, and resources for people who are unhoused, check out the links below: